pivotal/docs-tap/install.md

     * [imgpkg](https://github.com/vmware-tanzu/carvel-imgpkg/releases) (v0.14.0 or later)
     * [kbld](https://github.com/vmware-tanzu/carvel-kbld/releases) (v0.30.0 or later)

-* [Kapp-controller](https://carvel.dev/kapp-controller/docs/latest/install/), v0.20.0 or later.
+* kapp-controller v0.20.0 or later.
 To install kapp-controller, see [Install](https://carvel.dev/kapp-controller/docs/latest/install/) in the Carvel documentation.

 * The Kubernetes command line tool, kubectl, v1.19 or later, installed and authenticated with administrator rights for your target cluster.